Chart Color Schemes

 Infrastructure

-Hackham West has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Hackham West has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-AreaSearch has identified a single project that is likely to impact the area, with key projects including the Noarlunga Master Planning Housing Project, Pine Reserve Development - Aberfoyle Park, Noarlunga Residential Development, and Main South Road Duplication Stage 1 - Aldinga Project.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are: Noarlunga Master Planning Housing Project, Pine Reserve Development - Aberfoyle Park, Noarlunga Residential Development, and Main South Road Duplication Stage 1 - Aldinga Project.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.